-Turning to market moves: as highlighted, core government bond yields moved back lower over the month.
-Looking at 10-year bonds as a proxy: 10-year US Treasury yields ended 5 basis points (bps) lower, 10-year Bund yields were 11bps lower and UK Gilt yields outperformed and were 19bps lower.
-For the first quarter, this leaves 10-year US Treasuries 32bps higher at 4.20%, 10-year Bunds 28bps higher at 2.30% and 10-year Gilts 40bps higher at 3.93%.
+Turning to market moves: as highlighted, core government bond yields moved back higher despite ongoing geopolitical tensions in the Middle East.
+This upward pressure on yields came as solid data increased the likelihood of 'higher rates for longer' and has probably been exacerbated by investor positioning, which has been on the long side.
+Looking at 10-year bonds as a proxy: US Treasury yields ended 48 basis points (bps) higher (the worst month since September 2022), while the yields on Bunds and UK Gilts were 28bps and 42bps higher, respectively.
+Year to date (YTD), this leaves 10-year US Treasuries 80bps higher at 4.68%, 10-year Bunds 56bps higher at 2.58% and 10-year UK Gilts 82bps higher at 4.35%.
 (Note: in some cases, these change numbers are somewhat distorted by rolls to new underlying benchmark issues).
+To give some further context to the repricing of rate expectations that we have seen YTD, 2-year US Treasuries have ended April at around 5%, having touched 4.14% in early January.

-In terms of what is priced into rates markets here: for some time now, the market has been pricing in that rates have peaked and that cuts are around the corner.
-The US market is now pricing the first Fed rate cut most likely in July, with 85bps of rate cuts now priced by the end of January 2025, which is largely in line with the Fed's own dot plots.
-In Europe, the market is pricing that we will see the first cut probably in June, with around 90bps of cuts in 2024.
-In the UK, the market is currently pricing a first cut in June or August, with 75bps of cuts by year-end.
-It's also worth highlighting the drop in volatility in rates markets, which has helped risk assets to outperform.
-For example, the MOVE index, which measures US rates volatility, subsided to its lowest level since early 2022.
+In terms of what is actually priced into rates markets here: for some time now, the market has been pricing in that rates have peaked and cuts are around the corner, but the expected policy loosening has gradually been pared back as we have moved through the early part of 2024.
+The US market is now pricing the first Fed rate cut in November or December, with 35bps of cuts now priced by the end of January 2025.
+In Europe, the market is pricing that we will probably see the first cut in June, with around 65bps of cuts in 2024.
+In the UK, the market is now pricing a first cut in August or September, with 50bps of cuts by year-end.
+It's also worth highlighting the spike in volatility in rates markets, after a drop in March.
+This has somewhat dampened the enthusiasm for risk assets, demonstrated by a rise in the VIX during the month.

-European sovereign credit spreads were relatively flat over the month, though Italian spreads were slightly tighter again, leaving them 29bps tighter for the first quarter, and at a 2-year tight in spread at 138bps.
-Looking at emerging-market (EM) sovereigns, both Mexican (95-year eurobond) and Romanian spreads were again tighter, adding to their positive start to the year.
+European sovereign credit spreads were tighter over the month, led by Spain and Italy, with semi-core countries such as France lagging somewhat.
+Looking at BBB rated emerging-market (EM) sovereigns: both Mexican (95-year eurobond) and Romanian spreads were again tighter, adding to their positive start to the year.